Online Course » LFS07 Frontline Leadership - Fiscal Responsibility

 Other Courses You May Be Interested In

-CW101 Child Welfare I - Introduction to Human Services and Professionalism
+CW201 Child Welfare II - Child Welfare Services and Professionalism

-CW106 Child Welfare I - Supporting Positive Learning and Development
+CW111 Child Welfare I - Health and Safety

-This module on health and safety will introduce the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and basic good health practices.
-Health is not just the absence of disease; it is being in the best possible health physically, mentally, emotionally and spi ...
+This module on health and safety will introduce you to the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and basic good health practices.
+All of these are important in your work with children.

 Forgot Password help button image Create Account